My Gift

-My Gift is the first Christmas album and seventh studio album by American country music singer Carrie Underwood.
+My Gift is the seventh studio album and first Christmas album by American singer Carrie Underwood.
 It was released on September 25, 2020, through Capitol Records Nashville.
 Produced by Greg Wells, My Gift features guest appearances from John Legend and Underwood's oldest son Isaiah.

 Background

 Underwood first announced the album in June 2020.
 The tracklist was announced on August 27, 2020.
-Underwood had been wanting to make a full-length Christmas album for a long time, and decided it would be her next musical project after promoting her previous album, Cry Pretty.
+Underwood had been wanting to make a full-length Christmas album for a long time, and decided it would be her next musical project after promoting her previous album, Cry Pretty (2018).
 The album was produced and arranged by Greg Wells.

 The album features eight traditional tracks and three originals, two of those co-written by Underwood.
 One of the traditional tracks, "The Little Drummer Boy", Underwood was going to record alone but kept thinking about her oldest son Isaiah and asked him if he would want to sing with her on it, which he said "yes."
 John Legend is featured on "Hallelujah" which he co-wrote with Toby Gad.
 The two recorded it separately via emails and Zoom.
-During an interview with Today's Country with Kelleigh Bannen, Underwood stated that the song came in late into the album process and she knew she had to make room for it.
+During an interview with Today's Country with Kelleigh Bannen, Underwood stated that the song came in late into the album process, and she knew she had to make room for it.
 It was also her idea to make the song a duet.

 In September, Underwood told MusicRow, "I went through like every single song and I went on my iTunes and just started listening to so many versions, and marked down notes to give him [Wells] an idea of what I was looking for.
 Celine Dion's version of "O Holy Night" is so beautiful and big and classic.
 That was one I referenced.
 On the flip side, I didn't think I would find a version I liked of "Joyful, Joyful, We Adore Thee," because so many are so march-y.
 I was like, "How can we get away from that?"
 And he had the idea of me singing a cappella.
 I tried it and it ended up being so unique and it had a certain feeling about it that made me really happy and that's why we put it first on the album."
 David Garcia, who co-produced Underwood's 2018 album Cry Pretty, co-wrote the songs "Sweet Baby Jesus" and "Let There Be Peace" with Underwood and Brett James.